jumpingjoy/watchnationpro/about-us.md

 ​After going back and forth to health and fitness consultants and, based on their suggestion trying out smartwatches and the weight loss programs, I finally saw noticeable improvements in my overall health conditions.

 ​I can look at myself now in the mirror without feeling bad about myself. ​I can confidently talk in front of a lot of people without worrying about what they will think about my looks.
-And because using smartwatches saved me from my health problem, I'm 100% dedicated to helping you guys achieve the healthy body you've always wanted.
+And because using smartwatches saved me from my health problem, I'm 100% dedicated to helping you guys achieve the healthy body you've always wanted.As an Amazon Associate I earn from qualifying purchases.

 Email Casey at sarah.hollen@watchnationpro.com